IMO Video Meteor Network Homepage

 All data marked with an asterisk (*) are available online in IMO's PosDat format.

-All additional data as well as the configuration and logfiles of each observation are stored in an MetRec-internal format.
-The complete database of >30 GB is stored on a set of DVD-ROMs and can be obtained at cost from the author.
+All additional data like detected stars and limiting magnitude information, the effective collection area and the flux density of the observed meteor showers as well as the configuration and logfiles of each observation are stored in an MetRec-internal format.
+The complete database of >20 Mio files and >1 TB is stored on USB hard drives and can be obtained from the author.
+A backup is stored in the public cloud on AWS S3 Glacier Deep Archive storage.
+Click here for a desciption on how to access the backup.

 Analysis Results